Cyber Monday deal on Disney Plus gets you Baby Yoda for less

 That first year averages out to about $5 per month, which saves you $2 over the month-to-month price of $6.99.
-The deal is a limited-time offer, and doesn't include a free trial.
+The deal expires at 2:59 a.m.
+PT (5:59 a.m.
+ET) tomorrow morning, and doesn't include a free trial.

 Disney Plus is the company's new streaming service that includes Star Wars, Marvel and Pixar movies, plus original shows and movies and other offerings.
 Star Wars series The Mandalorian has made headlines recently for its cute new character Baby Yoda.
 Oh, and for the record: We liked it, even at full price.

-Discuss: Cyber Monday 2019 Disney Plus deal gets you Baby Yoda for $5 per month
+Discuss: Final hours: Cyber Monday deal on Disney Plus gets you Baby Yoda for less

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.